ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * routing changes, which can happen in normal operation, especially if the new path now includes path segments that are more heavily loaded, offer lower total bandwidth, or simply cover more distance.

-Recognizing that a path carrying streaming media is "not behaving the way it normally does" is fundamental.
+In order to recognize that a path carrying streaming media is "not behaving the way it normally does", having an expected baseline that describes "the way it normally does" is fundamental.
 Analytics that aid in that recognition can be more or less sophisticated, and can be as simple as noticing that the apparent round trip times for media traffic carried over TCP transport on some paths are suddenly and significantly longer than usual.
 Passive monitors can detect changes in the elapsed time between the acknowledgements for specific TCP segments from a TCP receiver, since TCP octet sequence numbers and acknowledgements for those sequence numbers are "carried in the clear", even if the TCP payload itself is encrypted.
 See {{tcp-behavior}} for more information.

 As transport protocols evolve to encrypt their transport header fields, one side effect of increasing encryption is that the kind of passive monitoring, or even "performance enhancement" ({{RFC3135}}) that was possible with the older transport protocols (UDP, described in {{udp-behavior}} and TCP, described in {{tcp-behavior}}) is no longer possible with newer transport protocols such as QUIC (described in {{quic-behavior}}).
 The IETF has specified a "latency spin bit" mechanism in Section 17.4 of {{RFC9000}} to allow passive latency monitoring from observation points on the network path throughout the duration of a connection, but currently chartered work in the IETF is focusing on end-point monitoring and reporting, rather than on passive monitoring.